 Yet the Apostle Paul said that “no one will be declared righteous by observing the law” (Rom 3:20).
 Keeping or “delighting” in the law in the hope of being righteous is a flesh trip.

-Mr. Norris writes that “under grace, man was enabled to actually be righteous,” by which he means that grace is the grease that helps you keep the law and be righteous.
+Mr. Norris writes that “under grace, man was enabled to actually be righteous,” by which he means that grace is the grease that helps you keep the law.
 But the Apostle Paul tells us that righteousness is a free gift (Rom 1:17).
 Your observance of the law doesn’t come into it.

-“You need to look into the perfect law of liberty and continue in it and do it” (see Jas 1:25).
+Mr. Norris continues: “You need to look into the perfect law of liberty and continue in it and do it” (see Jas 1:25).
 But the perfect law of liberty that James writes about is not the old covenant law, for that law makes no one free.
-It is Jesus, who makes you free indeed.
+Only Jesus makes you free.
 Jesus is the law perfected, and the “(living) word that can save you” (Jas 1:21).

 Want a picture of the righteous life?
 Don’t look to the law, but look to Jesus who is our righteousness from God.